utkusarioglu/wordpress-react-typescript/README.md

 For a detailed explanation of the api, please click [here](./API.md).

-All the listed commands have their own help documentation to which you can reach through the flags `-h` and `--help`.
+All endpoints except for a few within the `production` api have their own help documentation.
+You can access these using the flags `-h` or `--help`.

 ## Repo management note